Reasons to Generate Your Own Clean Electricity

 Have you already reduced your energy use through energy efficiency retrofits?
 If not, do this first, because it will normally pay back sooner then generating your own energy.
 Also, you can reduce the amount of energy you need to generate, minimizing the cost of your clean energy generation system.

 The cost of generating your own electricity can be less than the long term average cost of the electricity supplied by BC Hydro, especially if you only generate enough electricity to offset the more expensive “Step 2” electricity you consume, on average, every year.
 To calculate how much Step 2 electricity you consume on average in a year, the easiest thing to do for BC Hydro customers is to open an online MyHydro account to determine your average annual consumption (in kilowatt hours) and then subtract the Step 1 use amount of 675 kilowatt hours per month.
-To get an idea how BC Hydro’s rates may change over the long term going forward, please refer to our Projected BC Hydro Residential Step 2 Rates.
+To get an idea how BC Hydro’s residential rates may change over the long term going forward, please refer to our Projected BC Hydro Residential Step 2 Rates.

 To give you an example of the potential long term cost advantage of meeting your Step 2 residential electricity needs with solar PV generated electricity, see the figure below: